China Street, Amador County.

 A plaque on Donner Pass Road, Truckee, Nevada County, was placed by the Truckee-Donner Historical Society and the Chief Truckee Chapter No. 3691, E. Clampus Vitus.
 It states, "Charles Crocker, Construction Chief of the Central Pacific Railroad (CPRR), contracted for a workforce of approximately 12,000 Chinese laborers to push the CPRR tracks over its Trans-Sierra Crossing on its race east to a meet with the Union Pacific at Promontory, Utah Territory.
 A railroad retaining wall and fill, constructed of Sierra granite, stand silently above on the pass as a lasting monument to the Asian “Master Builders” who left an indelible mark on the history of California and the West."

 Grass Valley Chinatown, Nevada County.

 Grass Valley Chinatown in the community of Grass Valley was located between Auburn Street and Wolf Creek, south of Bank Alley.
 Fire consumed Grass Valley Chinatown in the 1870's and it was not rebuilt.
 Reference: McGowan 1961: 326; Sanborn Insurance Map 1891; Wells 1962: 79.

 Great Summit Tunnel of the Sierra Nevada, Nevada County.

-A plaque references the Chinese workers who helped develop the 1,659 foot long tunnel at the summit (Tunnel 6).
+A plaque references the Chinese workers who helped develop the 1,659-foot-long tunnel at the summit (Tunnel 6).
 It is located along Highway 80 near the community of Norden.
 See Tunnel 6 Monument, Nevada County.
 Reference: Hendley 2014.

 Nevada City Chinatown, Nevada County.